miloooooz/Spark_Shortest-path/README.md

 cmd run `javac -cp ".:Hadoop-Core.jar" AssigTwoz5223541.java`

-cmd run `java -cp ".:Hadoop-Core.jar" AssigTwoz5223541 input.txt output`
+cmd run `java -cp ".:Hadoop-Core.jar" AssigTwoz5223541 starting_node input.txt output` whose starting_node is the node where you want your path starts with.

 The output file will be contained in the directory ***output***.